 Dr. Julie Zenger Hain

-Oakwood provides Reproductive Genetic Counseling Services in cooperation with the Maternal Fetal Medicine Department at Oakwood Hospital & Medical Center in Dearborn.
+Oakwood provides Reproductive Genetic Counseling Services in cooperation with the Maternal Fetal Medicine Department at Oakwood Hospital - Dearborn in Dearborn.
 Our services include consultations for a variety of reasons, and patients are typically referred from their obstetrician or primary care physician.

 Some of the common reasons that people are referred for genetic counseling include:

 Women who will be 35 years old or older at the time their babies are born.

 Women who have positive maternal serum screening results during their current pregnancy.